simulogics/airlinesim-docs/content/docs/user-interface/overview.md

 # Overview (Dashboard)

-Clicking on your company's name at the top left of the screen and selecting "Overview" will lead you to your dashboard.
+Clicking on your company's name at the top left of the screen and selecting *Overview* will lead you to your dashboard.

 ## Dashboard